smileyface12349/old-fashioned-orcs/README.md

 Hello there!
 This is our project for the summer code jam of Python Discord!
 "A Totally Generic Platformer" by Old-Fashioned Orcs, is an online multiplayer game written in Python with [`pygame`](http://pygame.org).
 The framework we chose to use for the client/server stuff is [`websockets`](https://github.com/aaugustin/websockets).
-Also, I must warn you, don't expect much more than what the title says.
+Also, we must warn you, don't expect much more than what the title says.
 It's your generic, average platformer, duh.

 ## Installation